COVID: AstraZeneca vaccine remains unpopular in Germany | DW | 20.02.2021

 They don't have much to do.
 Between three and five vaccination candidates arrive every hour, a guard says when asked.
 "That's all."

 At Tegel, only the vaccine produced by the British-Swedish pharmaceutical company AstraZeneca is available.
-Due to a lack of studies into the effects on older people, the vaccine has been approved in Germany for those under the age of 65.
-In this age group, vaccinations are currently only available for people with underlying health conditions and members of groups with an occupational increased risk of infection.
+Because of a lack of studies into its effects on older people, the vaccine has been approved in Germany for people younger than 65.
+In this age group, vaccinations are currently only available for people with underlying health conditions and members of groups with an increased risk of infection because of their occupations.

 The sound of an engine disturbs the peace in front of the vaccination center.
 A shuttle bus approaches and drops off three young women, medical assistants who work in a Berlin doctor's office.